-The National School Lunch Program (NSLP) is a federally assisted meal program operating in nearly 95,000 public and nonprofit private schools and residential child care institutions.
+The National School Lunch Program (NSLP) is a federally assisted meal program operating in nearly 95,000 public and nonprofit private schools and residential childcare institutions.
 It provides nutritionally balanced, low-cost or free lunches to more than 26 million children each school day.
-Established under the National School Lunch Act, signed by President Harry Truman in 1946.
+The National School Lunch Act was signed by President Harry Truman in 1946.
 Boston was an early adopter of the National School Lunch Program and started serving hot lunches to high school students in 1908!

 USDA has made a commitment to improve the nutritional quality of all school meals.
 The Department works with state and local school food authorities through the Nutrition Education and Training Program and Team Nutrition initiative to teach and motivate children to make healthy food choices, and to provide school food service staff with training and technical support.